Learn About CHIP in North Carolina

 CHIP was designed to make sure that all children are able to receive coverage.
 CHIP allows children to have the necessary routine care needed to maintain a person’s health.
 NC Health Choice for Children provides the same coverage that is required by CHIP programs across the country, but it also offers coverage to more individuals who may be in need of health care coverage, such as the children of state employees and teachers.
 North Carolina’s CHIP program offers a comprehensive health care insurance plan that includes hospitalization and outpatient care.

 Many services are covered for children participating in CHIP or Medicaid, and some of the services that both the CHIP and Medicaid programs offer include routine check-ups, doctor visits, prescriptions, dental and vision care, inpatient and outpatient hospital care, immunizations, laboratory and x-ray services and emergency care.
-To learn about other services that may be covered by CHIP, download our complimentary guide.
+To learn about other services that may be covered by CHIP, download our free guide.